MYAzrak/RadarSimulation/README.md

 ### 3. Run the Entire System

 1. Change `sim-config-example.yaml` (or your version of it) to have use `KhorfakkanCoastline` scene.
-2. Run `python run.py ./path/to/config`
+2. Add your Conda path to `possible_paths` in `start_services.py`.
+3. Ensure Docker is running.
-3. Create a copy of service_config.yaml with your own paths
+4. Create a copy of `service_config-example.yaml` with your own paths.
+5. Run `python run.py sim-config-example.yaml`.
-4. Run `python start_services.py service_config.yaml`
+6. Run `python start_services.py service_config-example.yaml`.

 ## Project Structure